shlokalakka/ocaml.org/site/learn/faq.md

 #### Can I have two mutually recursive structures, signatures, functors inside a single compilation unit?

-Yes, but structures always have to have  an explcit signature.
+Yes, but structures always have to have  an explicit signature.
 Recursive structures may be defined as follows:

 ```ocamltop